London's hidden art and architecture

 What is the course about?

-This course takes the form of a series of thematic walks exploring some of London's hidden art and architecture.
+This offsite course takes the form of a series of thematic visits to explore some of London's hidden art and architecture.
 Each week we will visit a different area, such as the City of London and Bloomsbury, and investigate specific topics such as postmodern architecture, or the impact of immigration on London.
-We also explore some of London's less well known smaller museums, art galleries and historic locations, examining what makes these places so appealing or different to what we might find elsewhere.
-Handouts (with maps) will lets you explore the places discussed in your own time should you wish to do so.
+We also visit some of London's less well known smaller museums, art galleries and historic locations, examining what makes these places so appealing or different to what we might find elsewhere.